Corporate Governance

 Principle 5: The Board undertakes a formal annual assessment of its effectiveness as a whole, and that of each of its board committees and individual directors.

-The NC will assess the effectiveness of the Board and its board committees as a whole.
+The NC assess the effectiveness of the Board and its board committees as a whole.

-The NC, in considering the re-appointment of a Director, will evaluate the performance of the Director’s contributions such as his or her attendance record at meetings of the Board and the Board Committees, active participation during these meetings and the quality of his or her contributions.
+The NC, in considering the re-appointment of a Director, will evaluate the performance of the Director’s contributions such as his attendance record at meetings of the Board and Board committees, active participation during these meetings and the quality of his contributions.
 The NC has initiated the assessment of the effectiveness of the Board as a whole on an annual basis.
-The evaluation of the Board’s performance is conducted by means of a questionnaire which is then collated and the findings analysed and discussed.
+The evaluation of the Board’s performance is conducted through questionnaires, with the findings subsequently collated, analysed and discussed.
 The results of the Board’s performance assessment are reviewed and circulated to the Board for consideration.
 Recommendations to further enhance the effectiveness of the Board are implemented as appropriate.

 REMUNERATION MATTERS